Andersolind/Andersolind/README.md

 - 👋 Hi, I’m @Andersolind
-- 👀 I’m interested in all things that are broken and make it work.
+- 👀 I’m interested in advancing my coding by learning all the languages.
+There are techniques that are shared and i need to find out how they all tie together :)
-- 🌱 I’m currently learning Mandarin and Vietnamese
+- 🌱 I’m currently learning Mandarin, Cantonese and Swedish
 - 💞️ I’m looking to collaborate on projects that can use a facelift
 - 📫 How to reach me .. just make a pr on a project